-This mug is perfect for everyday use for a senior who loves their coffee.
+This mug is perfect for everyday use.
 It’s very lightweight, at only 6.4 ounces, but it can hold 10 ounces of fluid.
 It also only measures 6 by 4 by 4 inches, so it’s perfectly handheld.
 The double-wall insulation keeps your drinks warm and your hands cool for hours on end.